A Celiac’s Gluten Free Guide to Mexico

 Horchata (rice milk drink): horchata is made from rice, milk, water, and spices.
 It can be topped with cantaloupe and walnuts, and comes in a variety of tastes and styles throughout Mexico.
 Often incredibly sweet, it’s a refreshing option with tacos on a hot day.

 Flautas/Taquitos/Tacos Dorados: These thin, crunchy taco tubes are served topped with lettuce, fresh cheese, and often refried beans.
-They’re a wonderful snack but beware of cross-contamination as many vendors will serve them with chile relleno, which are often dredged in flour.
+They’re a wonderful snack but beware of cross-contact as many vendors will serve them with chile relleno, which are often dredged in flour.
 Again, make sure the tortillas used are pure corn.

 Alambres: While the name sounds like it may have something to do with dancing (is that just me?), alambres are actually a very filling plate of grilled beef or pork, onions, sweet peppers, bacon, cheese, salsa, and avocado.
 Of course, it is served with corn tortillas on the side.
 The word alambre means “wire” – sadly nothing to do with dancing.
 But it refers to the fact that in parts of Mexico the meet is often cooked on a skewer!
 It’s basically a Philly cheesesteak, swapping out the bread for tortillas.
 Can’t go wrong!
 Confirm tortillas are corn, and none of the sauces mentioned at the top of the post were in the meat.